It’s so easy to get caught up in the ongoing cycle of life.

 Love to read?
 Go wander around the bookstore or library for an hour.
 Into culture or science?
 Get lost in a local museum.
 Like volunteering?
 Go spend an hour changing somebody’s world in some small, but significant way.
 Outdoors more your style?
 Check out a local conversation spot.
 Wish you traveled more?
 Go explore a neighborhood you’ve never seen, and be a “tourist” in your own city for an hour.

 Just in case you don’t have time to go out, you can also indulge in that book you never have time to read.
 Or turn on your favorite song and dance around the room.
 Or do something creative like sketching, writing poetry, or working in your garden.
 Or give yourself a mini-spa day.
-Or maybe just call that girlfriend you haven’t spoken to in forever.

 Whatever you do, allow yourself to indulge.
 Tell yourself “it’s a vacation,” so you give yourself permission to relax and savor the time.